Performing a voluntary exit

 One of the main design decisions of the Ethereum 2 project is performing the roll-out of the system over several phases.
 This decision has a serious impact on voluntary exits.
 Even though validators are able to perform an exit in Phase 0 and Phase 1, they will have to wait until Phase 2 to be able to withdraw.
 This means their staked funds will be frozen until withdrawals are available, which should be around 2 years after Mainnet launch.

 It is important to note that ONE CANNOT WITHDRAW their staked ETH until Phase 2 of the system.
-In order to perform a voluntary exit, please enter the below words when using
+In order to perform a voluntary exit, you will need to enter the following words when using